ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/VXCases.rst

 Load the Workflow
 ^^^^^^^^^^^^^^^^^^^^

-First, navigate to the ``ufs-srweather-app/ush`` directory.
-Then, load the workflow environment:
+To load the workflow environment, run:

 .. include:: ../../doc-snippets/load-env.rst
 Users running a csh/tcsh shell would run ``source /path/to/etc/lmod-setup.csh <platform>`` in place of the first command above.